marushkevych/marushkevych.github.io/_posts/2016-03-01-back-from-meteor.md

 ### Blaze UI framework

 Blaze is pretty powerful, very flexible and lets you build UI with reusable components very fast.
-Unfortunately as the hierarchy of blaze components grow, its really hard to understand whats going on especially given the reactive nature of Meteor.
+Unfortunately as the hierarchy of blaze components grows, its really hard to understand whats going on, especially given the reactive nature of Meteor.
 Blaze API is also very confusing with a lot of different ways to do the same thing.
 And some simple things are hard to do, like sharing state across components.
 Fortunately Blaze is being replaced with more mature alternatives like React or Angular.

 ### Hard to control reactive updates